bulk-dqm/bulk-data-export-client/README.md

 -g, --group-id <id>
 -b, --patient-bundles <patient-bundles>
 ```
-The `-m` flag should not be provided, as it triggers Step 3.
+The `-m` flag should not be provided, as it triggers Step 3 to be executed.

 #### Running Steps 2 and 3
 Required CLI flags: